George Clinton (funk musician): 2010s to 2020s

 On June 27, 2015, Clinton joined Mark Ronson, Mary J. Blige and Grandmaster Flash on stage at the Glastonbury Festival to perform Ronson's hit "Uptown Funk".
 Clinton also appears with Kendrick Lamar on the song "Wesley's Theory" from the album To Pimp a Butterfly.
 In March 2017, Clinton appeared on the Adult Swim television series FishCenter Live.
 The Outlines Samuel Argyle described it as "[t]he episode that makes the most cohesive narrative sense."

 Clinton and Parliament-Funkadelic were slated to headline the seventh annual Treefort Music Fest in Boise, Idaho in 2018.
 The release of a new Parliament album, Medicaid Fraud Dogg, was announced in March 2018.
 It was released May 22, 2018.
 In April 2018, Clinton announced that he would retire from touring in May 2019.
-Billboard reported that Clinton had recently undergone pacemaker surgery, but he said that was not a factor in his decision.
+Billboard reported that Clinton had recently had a pacemaker implanted, but he said that was not a factor in his decision.
 He indicated that he expected Parliament-Funkadelic would continue to tour without him, saying "Truth be told, it's never really been about me.
 It's always been about the music and the band.
 That's the real P-Funk legacy.
 They'll still be funkin' long after I stop."
 Earlier in 2018, he told Rolling Stone that he had made a hologram, suggesting that the band could "have it start performing in Vegas".
 Clinton would un-retire a few years later.

 In December 2018, the Recording Academy announced that Clinton and Parliament-Funkadelic would be given Lifetime Achievement Awards.
 The awards were presented on May 11, 2019.
 Clinton collaborated with Flying Lotus on his new album Flamagra released on May 24, 2019.
 The track "Burning Down the House" was co-written by Clinton.
 On June 26, 2019, Clinton was named as a honoree by the National Museum of African American Music.

 Clinton also provided the voice of King Quincy, leader of the funk trolls, in the 2020 animated film Trolls World Tour.
 In 2022, Clinton competed in season eight of The Masked Singer as "Gopher".
 After being eliminated on "Hall of Fame Night" alongside George Foreman as "Venus Fly Trap", Clinton did a performance of "Give Up the Funk (Tear the Roof Off the Sucker)" while backed up by Sheila E., Nick Cannon, and Robin Thicke.
 He also exhibited paintings and sculptures in a solo show at Jeffrey Deitch Gallery in Los Angeles with artist Lauren Halsey.
 On January 19, 2024, Clinton received a star on the Hollywood Walk of Fame.
 On March 11, 2025, Clinton filed a $100 million lawsuit against Armen Boladian, Bridgeport Music, Westbound Records, Nine Records, Southfield Music and Eastbound Records.